 The amount of your income³ each year determines the taxable portion of your social security benefits.
 Up to 85% of your benefits may be taxed each year.
 Traditional IRA distributions are taxable income and can increase the percentage of taxable benefits.
 Since Roth IRA distributions are not considered income, a lower percentage of social security benefits may be taxable.

 Medicare B premiums in 2022 for most people are $170.10 a month.
 The premiums may increase to over $500 per month based on an individual’s Modified Adjusted Gross Income (MAGI)².
 Roth IRA distributions are not included in MAGI.

 Medicare Premium/Income Chart

-Owners of traditional IRAs must take required minimum distributions (RMDs) beginning no later than April 1 of the year following the IRA owner’s 72nd birthday.
-The amount of RMD is based on the balance of the IRA on the last day of the preceding year and a person’s life expectancy, according to IRS tables.
+- Owners of traditional IRAs must take required minimum distributions (RMDs) beginning no later than April 1 of the year following the IRA owner’s 72nd birthday.
+According to IRS tables, the amount of RMD is based on the balance of the IRA on the last day of the preceding year and a person’s life expectancy.
 The amount of the RMD is included in income and could result in higher tax brackets, additional taxes, and premiums for social security and Medicare (see #2 and #3 above).

 Roth IRA owners are not required to receive minimum withdrawals from their accounts.

 - Beneficiaries get the same tax treatment for withdrawals.